 Participating in any of these events is not possible without parent/caregiver support, and we appreciate any help with training/coaching, transporting and managing teams.
 Please let the office know if you can assist in any way.

 We take part in The Yummy Fruit Company scheme.
-‘Yummy Apple’ stickers and bag labels are collated, which we submit in return for sports equipment such as balls, swimming equipment, ball pumps etc. We have been taking part in this scheme for a couple of years, and each year we have increased the number of stickers which means more equipment for our tamariki.
+‘Yummy Apple’ stickers and bag labels are collated, which we submit in return for sports equipment such as balls, swimming equipment, ball pumps etc. We have been taking part in this scheme for a couple of years and each year we have increased the number of stickers which means more equipment for our tamariki.
+Thank you to our school community who continue to provide us with all the Yummy stickers and labels.

 Our tally so far -